 Note: To transition to the next generation, you need to be using Workspaces.
 Learn More

 Classic file types are going away in December 2020 with the end of Flash.
 As such, you need to transition the classic files you use to next gen files.
 We suggest that you start working with your team right now to begin your transition process.
+You’ll still see all of the classic files you had access to listed in Home or All Files.
+However, you will not be able to open or edit the content of classic files.

 Follow the steps below to help you prepare to transition, make the transition, and then get ready to disable classic.